-219 The 2017 paper stated that: 'Every pack of medicinal product on the market should carry some
+The 2017 paper stated that: 'Every pack of medicinal product on the market should carry some common standardised information, including: International Common Product Identifier, International Batch Number and expiry date.'

-- 220 common standardised information, including: International Common Product Identifier, International - 221 Batch Number and expiry date.' - 222 It was assumed that every pack of medicinal products would be identified with a product code, - 223 product license number, or similar product identifier according to applicable market requirements and - carry a unique batch number.
-In combination, this would ensure the identification of each batch.Consequently, the group did not need to develop the concept of an 'International Batch Number. - In the future however the concept of an International Common Product Identifier will have to be - developed, as a common way to uniquely identify products which are the same but may differ in for - 228 example labelling/packaging for different jurisdictions.
+It was assumed that every pack of medicinal products would be identified with a product code, product license number, or similar product identifier according to applicable market requirements and carry a unique batch number.
+In combination, this would ensure the identification of each batch.
+Consequently, the group did not need to develop the concept of an 'International Batch Number.